-This briefing was written by Professor Liz Trinder of Exeter University, email e.j.trinder@exeter.ac.uk
+This briefing was written by Professor Liz Trinder, University of Exeter.

+To discuss the Divorce, Dissolution and Separation Bill and Finding Fault research findings with Professor Trinder, contact: e.j.trinder@exeter.ac.uk

 The Nuffield Foundation is an independent charitable trust with a mission to advance social well-being.
 It funds research that informs social policy, primarily in Education, Welfare, and Justice.
 It also funds student programmes that provide opportunities for young people to develop skills in quantitative and scientific methods.
 The Nuffield Foundation is the founder and co-funder of the Nuffield Council on Bioethics and the Ada Lovelace Institute.
 The Foundation has funded this project, but the views expressed are those of the authors and not necessarily the Foundation.
 Visit www.nuffieldfoundation.org